AmplitudeAudio/doc-sdk/docs/api/assets/SoundBank/index.md

 !!! function "RefCounter&#42; GetRefCounter()"

-    Get the references counter of this instance.
+    Gets the references counter of this instance.

     :material-keyboard-return: **Return**